The roadmap and the deliverables. Exam-ready from day one.

 SR 26-2 and the enterprise playbooks assume dedicated AI teams, validation departments, and seven-figure budgets.
 You carry the same regulatory obligations with a fraction of the staff.

-"How do you validate the AI in your BSA monitoring tool?"
+Can you show how the AI in your BSA monitoring tool is validated?
 If that question makes you uncomfortable, the gap between what you've documented and what regulators expect is growing every quarter.

 Credit decisioning, BSA monitoring, fraud detection — AI is running in production across your core systems with no inventory, no validation, and no documentation.